Blakkis/Wastadium/README.md

 I did all the models in Blender which were then rendered using ortho camera (Models are included in the blend directory)

-inspiration comes from an old game called "TapanKaikki" by ErrorFree This is was really great project to work on.
+inspiration comes from an old game called "TK" by ErrorFree This is was really great project to work on.
 I only did one campaign for game which is fairly challenging took me about one and half year to write the game + editor and do all the models + mapping.